Skip to content

 iints scenarios export-study-pack --output-dir scenarios/study_pack

-This is the command that turns “we ran the simulator” into evidence you can show:
+Study analysis is the step that turns “we ran the simulator” into evidence you can defend: